 - Go for a licensed tech: Don’t get the treatment done from an unlicensed lash tech.
 Keep in mind cheaper lash treatments may use clusters instead of individual extensions that weigh down on your natural lashes and break them.

 Also, preserving the health of your natural lashes should be the number one priority of any lash artist.
-Certified technicians are training with the best tools and techniques to achieve that goal.
+Certified technicians are trained with the best tools and techniques to achieve that goal.

 All that being said, you shouldn’t get eyelash extensions if you have broken skin around lashes, eyelid dermatitis, blepharitis, trichotillomania, alopecia areata, or are going through radiation therapy, LASIK, or chemotherapy.

 Rubbing your eyes excessively, using products with oil around your eyelashes, using waterproof makeup, or lash curlers aren’t advised if you want lash extensions to last a while.